Sha’Carri Richardson Honored At 2023 USATF Awards: ‘Everything Happens When It’s Supposed To Happen’

-The track star took home the Jackie Joyner-Kersee Athlete of the Year for Women award.
+The track star took home the Jackie Joyner-Kersee Athlete of the Year for women Award.
 She secured the honor after winning multiple races at the World Athletics Championships in Budapest earlier this year.
-At the time, Richardson stole the show and earned the top spots in the 100m, the 200m, and the women’s 4x100m relay team.
+At the time, Richardson stole the show and earned the top spots in the 100-meter, 200-meter, and the women’s 4 x 100-meter relay team.

 She continued, “I understand the influence that I have, I understand the responsibility that I have to USATF and as a top female USA athlete, and to my country, and to my black family, to my beautiful women, to everybody that has been misunderstood for trying to be their best selves and not be put into a category because they do track and field and have been put in a bubble.”